-Habitat for Humanity Detroit, in partnership with Henry Ford Health System and Legacy Medical Foundation, is launching The Return Home Safe (RHS) program to reduce the risk for at-home falls by providing modest home safety repairs and transitional private-duty aides for eligible low-income seniors in three Wayne County cities.
+Detroit –Habitat for Humanity Detroit, in partnership with Henry Ford Health and Baldwin Society Supporting Older Adults, has launched The Return Home Safe (RHS) program to reduce the risk for at-home falls by providing modest home safety repairs and transitional private-duty aides for eligible low-income seniors in the Detroit area.

 A report by America’s Health Rankings said 29.3% of Michigan seniors ages 65 and older are likely to suffer from a fall, and one out of five falls causes a serious injury like a hip fracture and head trauma.
 These can lead to decreased mobility, loss of independence, social isolation and depression, and premature death.

 “We see the positive impact that safe and healthy housing can have on quality of life,” says Stephanie Osterland, CEO, Habitat for Humanity Detroit.
-“We are excited to utilize Habitat Detroit’s construction expertise to serve our seniors.”
+“We are excited to utilize Habitat Detroit’s construction expertise to improve safety for our seniors.”

 RHS is made possible by an initial $100,000 grant from the Michigan Health Endowment Fund which will make a significant impact for the seniors in the cities we are serving.
+Support from Blue Cross Blue Shield of Michigan Foundationis providing funding to aid in the research and analysis of the data to be collected from this program.
 However, additional funding is needed to allow Habitat to reach our goal of helping 100 seniors with repairs in the next 18 months and we are seeking additional partners to help assist these individuals.

-“We are pleased to partner with Habitat for Humanity Detroit and Legacy Medical Foundation on this community initiative to ensure the safety of seniors in their home,” said Alexander Plum, Director of Henry Ford’s Clinical & Social Health Integration.
+“We are pleased to partner with Habitat for Humanity Detroit and Baldwin Society Supporting Older Adultson this community initiative to ensure the safety of seniors in their home,” said Alexander Plum, Director of Henry Ford’s Clinical & Social Health Integration.

 Tayo Moss, Program Manager at Michigan Health Endowment Fund, said “The Return Home Safe intervention is a wonderful community initiative.
 We look forward to the progression of this work as it supports seniors through their healing process.”

-For more information on this program and ways to help support the efforts of these organizations please contact Mary Ellen Kearney, Director of Fund Development, Habitat for Humanity Detroit, at email@example.com or 313-521-6691 x 109.
+For more information on this program and waysto support, please contact Mary Ellen Kearney, Director of Fund Development, Habitat for Humanity Detroit, at firstname.lastname@example.org or 313-521-6691 x 109.